casper-network/docs-archive/dapp-dev-guide/transfer-workflow.rst

 Get Target Account Balance
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 Similarly, now that we have the address of the target purse, we can get its balance.

+Important fields in the request:

+- ``id`` - <STRING OR INTEGER> Optional JSON-RPC identifier applied to the request and returned in the response.
+If not provided, a random integer will be assigned
+- ``node-address`` - <HOST:PORT> Hostname or IP and port of node on which HTTP service is running [default:http://localhost:7777]
+- ``state-root-hash`` - <HEX STRING> Hex-encoded hash of the state root
+- ``purse-uref`` - <FORMATTED STRING> The URef under which the purse is stored.
+This must be a properly formatted URef "uref-<HEX STRING>-<THREE DIGIT INTEGER>"

 ::

     $ casper-client get-balance \
-          --id 7 \
+          --id 12347777 \
           --node-address http://<peer-ip-address>:7777/rpc \
           --state-root-hash <state-root-hash> \
           --purse-uref <target-account-purse-uref>